RadekKusiak71/RadekKusiak71/README.md

 ## Hi there 👋
 ### My name is Radek.
-I'm first year Computer Science student.
+I'm second year Computer Science student.
 I like to write web applications
 - 🌱 I’m currently learning React and trying to improve my JavaScript

 ## My Skills: